tamucc-comp-bio/classroom_repo_2024/lectures/lecture11.md

 ___

+> [!CAUTION]
-It is very possible to create an infinite loop, so before running you want to be sure that the loop will end.
+> It is very possible to create an infinite loop, so before running you want to be sure that the loop will end.

 Use `ctrl+c` to stop an infinite loop